 Mantle xenoliths of the eastern Sierra suite [Figure ¿fig:context?], viewed in the context of late Cenozoic plate kinematics of the southern California region [Argus and Gordon, 1991; Atwater and Stock, 1998] pose another viable possibility for the sub-Crystal Knob upper mantle.
 The eastern Sierra suite occurs in Pliocene-Quaternary mafic lava flows, and records a significantly steeper thermal gradient and compositions much closer to that of the convecting mantle than the Cretaceous mantle wedge suite from the central Sierra (Ducea and Saleeby [1996], Ducea and Saleeby [1998b]).
 Seismic data from the eastern Sierra region reveal asthenospheric mantle extending upwards to the base of the crust at ~30 km depth [Frassetto et al., 2011; Jones and Phinney, 1998; Jones et al., 2014; Zandt et al., 2004], consistent with the eastern Sierra xenolith suite findings.
-The xenolith sites within the eastern Sierra suite were erupted within the <10 Ma Owens Valley rift system [Figure ¿fig:context?], which is presumably driven by upper mantle convection.
-Convective ascent of asthenosphere to relatively shallow levels and late Cenozoic regional volcanism of the central to southern California region are correlated to the opening of the Pacific-Farallon slab window [Atwater and Stock, 1998; Wilson et al., 2005].
+The xenolith sites within the eastern Sierra suite were erupted within the <5 Ma Owens Valley rift system [Figure ¿fig:context?], which is presumably driven by upper mantle convection.
+Convective ascent of asthenosphere to relatively shallow levels and late Cenozoic regional volcanism of the central to southern California region (Ormerod et al., 199x) are correlated to the opening of the Pacific-Farallon slab window [Atwater and Stock, 1998; Wilson et al., 2005].
 Both the eruption of the Crystal Knob neck and the origin of its upper mantle underpinnings could also owe their origins to asthenosphere ascended into a slab window.

 Below we investigate the petrology and geochemistry of the Crystal Knob suite, in conjunction with regional findings on other xenolith locations as well as geophysical data and modeling, in order to pursue the origin of the upper mantle beneath the Crystal Knob eruption site and the central California Coast Ranges more generally.